-Little Quick Fire Hydrangeas are very popular landscaping plants due to their easy care requirements, reliable blooming, and compact size.
+Little Quick Fire hydrangeas are very popular landscaping plants due to their easy care requirements, reliable blooming, and compact size.

-Little Quick Fire Hydrangea is a compact cultivar of panicle hydrangea known for its large, bold flowers and small, manageable size.
+Little Quick Fire hydrangea is a compact cultivar of panicle hydrangea known for its large, bold flowers and small, manageable size.
 The flower clusters bloom white, deepening to a red-pink color as summer progresses.
 These shrubs have strong stems, low maintenance requirements, and are very cold-hardy.
-The Little Quick Fire Hydrangea is a Proven Winners color choice selection.
+The Little Quick Fire hydrangea is a Proven Winners color choice selection.

-Read on to learn all about Little Quick Fire Hydrangeas!
+Read on to learn all about Little Quick Fire hydrangeas!

-Little Quick Fire Hydrangea: The Basics
+Little Quick Fire hydrangea basics

 The Little Quick Fire Hydrangea is a type of panicle hydrangea with gorgeous flowers and a compact size in the landscape.
 As the name suggests, it’s a miniature version of the wildly-popular Quick Fire Hydrangea.
 It is a deciduous shrub that flowers each summertime.

 This type of hydrangea is a dwarf cultivar, and it only grows to be 1/3 the size of the regular Quick Fire Hydrangea, so it is considered to be quite small compared to many other hydrangea types.
 It’s also very easy to grow.

 However, you will have to wait a few years before the Little Quick Fire Hydrangeas grow to their full potential height, as they only grow for a few months every year.
-For the first few years, you will have to kneel down in order to water and prune your Little Quick Fire Hydrangea, but you should not have to do it very often as little quick fire hydrangeas like the soil to be moist, but not wet, so you won’t have to water them very often.
+For the first few years, you will have to kneel down to water and prune your Little Quick Fire Hydrangea, but you should not have to do it very often as Little Quick Fire Hydrangeas like the soil to be moist but not wet, so you won’t have to water them very often.

-Little Quick Fire Hydrangeas Plants
+Planting location preferences of Little Quick Fire

-LiLittle Quick Fire Hydrangeas grow best when they are planted in well-draining soils and in an area that has full sun or partial shade.
-It is best to plant them in partial shade when you live in a very warm area, but it is best to plant little quick fire hydrangeas in full sun when you live in slightly colder areas.
+Little Quick Fire hydrangeas grow best when they are planted in well-draining soils and in an area that has full sun or partial shade.
+It is best to plant them in partial shade when you live in a very warm area, but it is best to plant Little Quick Fire Hydrangeas in full sun when you live in slightly colder areas.

-If you plant Little Quick Fire Hydrangeas in the right place, then the blooms will be very vibrant, especially in the late summer months.
+If you plant Little Quick Fire hydrangeas in the right place, then the blooms will be very vibrant, especially in the late summer months.
 It’s fun for any gardener to watch the petals turn from white to pink.

-How To Plant Little Quick Fire Hydrangea
+How to plant Little Quick Fire hydrangea

-If you are planting multiple Little Quick Fire Hydrangeas and do not want them to form a hedge, plant them 3 to 5 feet apart.
+If you are planting multiple Little Quick Fire hydrangeas and do not want them to form a hedge, plant them 3 to 5 feet apart.
 If you do want them to form a hedge, plant them closer – 28 to 36 inches apart.
-After you have placed the Little Quick Fire Hydrangea in the hole, cover it with soil again and pat the soil down gently.
+After you have placed the hydrangea in the hole, cover it with soil again and pat the soil down gently.
 Don’t bury the plant any deeper than it was in the planter pot from the garden center.
-After the soil is in place, water the area around the plant until the soil is moist, but not wet.
+After the soil is in place, water the area around the plant until the soil is moist but not wet.

-You should plant your Little Quick Fire Hydrangea in the fall or in the early spring after the soil is soft again after the winter freeze.
+You should plant your Little Quick Fire hydrangea in the fall or in the early spring after the soil is soft again after the winter freeze.
 These hydrangeas grow relatively quickly, so you should see blooms during the summer after you have planted them.

-Pruning Little Quick Fire Hydrangea
+Pruning Little Quick Fire hydrangea

 You do not need to prune the Little Quick Fire Hydrangea, but if you choose to prune it you should do so during the late winter or early spring while the shrub is dormant.
 Little Quick Fire Hydrangeas bloom on newly-formed wood, so early spring pruning will not remove flowers as with some other types of hydrangeas.